TrainMeUK LogoTrainMeUK

 6. Pricing (300 users)

-Pricing note (Jan 2026): iSpring Learn, TalentLMS and TrainMeUK publish list pricing for this user band.
+Pricing note (Jan 2026): iSpring LMS, TalentLMS and TrainMeUK publish list pricing for this user band.
 Docebo and LearnUpon don't publish rates, the figures below reflect typical ranges shared by customers and implementation partners for ~300 active users.

 LMS Estimated Annual Cost (300 users) Notes